 But I highly recommend frosting your favorite cupcakes with the Milk Chocolate Buttercream instead–it just seems a bit more…reasonable.

 Baking chocolate is fine, but under no circumstances should you use milk chocolate chips or candy melts.
-The same waxy coating/additives that help the chips/melts retain their shape while baking, and give it sheen after being melted/cooled will do weird things to the frosting.
-Clumpy, hard bits in the middle of your otherwise creamy and wonderful frosting kind of things.
-Ergo, Wax = Bad.
+The same waxy coating/additives that help the chips/melts retain their shape while baking, and give it sheen after being melted/cooled, will do weird things to the frosting.
+Clumpy, hard bits in the middle of your otherwise creamy and wonderful frosting can ruin things.

 Break up the chocolate and place it into a microwave safe bowl.